60 Second Lemon Law Assessment™

 Common types of used car fraud include:

-These situations may give rise to claims under federal odometer fraud statutes, breach of contract, common law fraud, and the Uniform Commercial Code (UCC).
-An experienced attorney can identify which laws apply to your specific situation and pursue the maximum compensation available.
+These situations may give rise to claims under federal odometer fraud statutes, breach of contract, common law fraud, the Michigan Consumer Protection Act and the Uniform Commercial Code (UCC).
+An experienced auto dealer fraud attorney can identify which laws apply to your specific situation and pursue the maximum compensation available.

 Whether you are pursuing a claim under Michigan’s Lemon Law or the federal Magnuson-Moss Warranty Act, the defect must substantially impair the use, value, or safety of the vehicle.
 Common qualifying defects include: